KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 Whisper
 -------

+.. |whisper_source| raw:: html

+   <a href="https://github.com/openai/whisper" target="_blank">Whisper source code page</a>

 .. versionadded:: 23.04

 OpenAI-Whisper is a speech recognition model for general use.
 It is trained on a large dataset of diverse audio and is capable of performing speech translation, and language identification.

 Whisper is slower than VOSK on CPU, but it is more accurate than VOSK.
 Whisper creates sentences with punctuation marks, even in Base mode.

 .. image:: /images/Speech-to-text_whisper_download.png
    :scale: 75%
    :alt: Whisper download dependencies

-When you switch first time to Whisper you have to install the missing dependencies first (about 2GB to download).
+When you switch to Whisper for the first time you have to install the missing dependencies first (about 2GB to download).

 .. image:: /images/Speech-to-text_whisper_installed.png
    :scale: 75%